austinwoon/Kaggle-French-Employement/README.md

 # Kaggle-French-Employement

-This dataset was given to me by a company during the technical interview stage
+This dataset was given to me by a company during the technical interview stage.
+I was given 5 days to generate useful insights on the dataset given.

 ### During the span of 5 days, I performed:
 1) Data Cleaning - Handling Missing Data, Changing French words to English, Handling Duplicate Data